Peter has written for stage, radio and paper. He blogs infrequently on a number of subjects.

 - Blog: More about Life

 - Sketches: page to come

 - Book: Most Enigmatic Title and Other Stories (2012)

 Peter is a versatile writer with a passion for comic stories.
-He has had jokes and sketches performed on Dutch TV (Comedy Central News) and BBC National Radio (NewsJack, Weekending and News Huddlines), on stage in London, Edinburgh and Amsterdam, as well as filmed.
+He has had jokes and sketches performed on Dutch TV (Comedy Central News) and BBC National Radio (NewsJack, Weekending and News Huddlines), on stage in London, Edinburgh and Amsterdam, and the internet.
 He has contributed stories, spoof news items, comic lists and reviews to Mustard Magazine, Blogcritics.org (syndicated reviews), Utter Newsense, The Brains Trust and ABCtales.
-As well as his numerous blogs.
+As well as his several blogs.

-His first novel The Big Yin Yang is published by Lulu and he is currently completing a guide to improvising common movie genres.
+His first novel The Big Yin Yang is published by Lulu, his first collection of short stories is available for e-readers, and he is currently completing a guide to improvising common movie genres.
 He was involved with Situations Vacant writing new sitcoms which were well-received by industry insiders at Sitcom Trials.
-On top of this he has produced publicity material (web sites, newsletters, etc) for several organisations as well as technical documentation.
-Written stand-up, spoken word and poetry performed by himself and others.
+On top of this he has produced publicity material (web sites, newsletters, etc) for several organisations as well as technical documentation for several companies.
+And on top of that has written and performed stand-up, spoken word and poetry performed by himself and others.